 Companies have a responsibility to the public to manufacture safe products with reasonable warning labels.
 If they fail to do this and people are injured, the manufacturers and distributors must be held accountable.
 Johnson & Johnson is one such company that must now answer for its asbestos-tainted talcum powder.
 Internal documents revealed in court discuss J&J’s longtime knowledge of cancer-causing asbestos in its Baby Powder.

-How Can Waters Kraus & Paul Help?
+How Can Waters Kraus Paul & Siegel Help?

-Waters Kraus & Paul is a mid-sized plaintiffs’ firm with experience in asbestos and talc lawsuits.
+Waters Kraus Paul & Siegel is a mid-sized plaintiffs’ firm with experience in asbestos and talc lawsuits.
 Our lawyers have a record of holding manufacturers responsible for failing to adequately protect consumers.
 If you suffer from ovarian cancer or mesothelioma, our talc asbestos lawyers will fight for the compensation you deserve.
 If you were exposed to talc or asbestos contact us.
 Send us an email or call our offices at 800.226-9880 to discuss your potential talc asbestos lawsuit.